 Surveillance video seen as possible clue to Hart family's route before California cliff crash

-A surveillance video believed to show one of the Hart mothers is being reviewed as a possible clue in deciphering the route the eight family members took — and in the search of the three children who were reported missing but presumed dead after their SUV accelerated off the California cliff.
+A surveillance video that appears to show one of the Hart mothers is being reviewed as a possible clue in deciphering the route the eight family members took — and in the search of the three children who were reported missing but presumed dead — after their SUV plunged off a California cliff last week.

-“It is believed they continued south along US 101 until they reached State Route 1 in Legget, California.
-The family traveled south along State Route 1 until they reached the Fort Bragg area in Mendocino County around 8:00pm on Saturday evening, March 24, 2018,” the news release said.
+“It is believed they continued south along US 101 until they reached State Route 1 in Leggett, California.
+The family traveled south along State Route 1 until they reached the Fort Bragg area in Mendocino County around 8:00pm on Saturday evening, March 24, 2018,” the news release read.

 WHERE ARE THE HART CHILDREN?
 INVESTIGATORS RETRACE ROUTE OF DOOMED FAMILY WHO PLUNGED OFF CLIFF